Fredericton Red Wings: COVID-19 pandemic

 At the end of the season, the Fredericton Red Wings were in last place in the Eastlink North Division.
 Now, they would play in a three team round-robin to determine who would play for the divisional championship, beginning on April 23.
 Following the round-robin, the Red Wings had earned a bye to the Divisional finals.
 They ended up playing the Miramichi Timberwolves in a best-of-3 final, who they defeated 5–4 in overtime in game one and 3–2 in overtime in game two to capture their first Eastlink North Divisional title.

+Fatal assault

+Officers with Fredericton Police Force were called to respond to an assault in the Tannery area of the city’s downtown in the early morning hours of Sept.
+22, 2024.
+The assault resulted in the death of Andre Bourgeois, 41 Three youths and Tyler Totten, a former player with the Red Wings, were charged.
+Totten pleaded guilty to summary assault as part of a plea deal and received a 12-month suspended sentence and 12 months of probation.
+The other three accused in Bourgeois’s death — two of whom were 17-years-old at the time, while the other was 16 — have chosen to be tried by judge and jury.
+Their identities are protected by the Youth Criminal Justice Act and they are not in custody.
+Twenty days have been set aside for that trial, which is set to begin on Sept.
+28, 2026.

 Relocation

 On March 7, 2025, the MHL announced the relocation of the Fredericton Red Wings to Bathurst, New Brunswick at the end of the 2024–2025 season.
 The team will rebrand as the Chaleur Lightning and replace the QMJHL's Acadie-Bathurst Titan who are relocating to Newfoundland.